 Power and Relationship Dynamics

-If your goal is to have a happy, satisfying relationship, knowing the difference between healthy and unhealthy relationship dynamics is important.
+If your goal is to have a happy, satisfying balanced relationship, knowing the difference between healthy and unhealthy relationship dynamics is important.
 A major indicator of a healthy relationship is a balance of power.

 What is power?